danstafford/danstafford.github.io/docs/home.md

 # API Tutorials

-Here are some short tutorials on learning APIs.
+Here is a list of short tutorials on various API topics.
 - [Using the Javascript Fetch API](/javascript-fetch-api)
 - [Using Curl for Testing API Requests](/curl-article)